Mobile entertainment: Review and redefine

 Wong and Hiew examine multiple perspectives from various players of the value web as well as researchers to bridge the gaps found in various definitions in order to reach a common understanding.
 The authors consider the following as key considerations in determining whether a mobile service falls under mobile entertainment category: a form of leisure activity, interaction with service providers, utilization of wireless telecommunication networks, and transaction which incur a cost upon usage.
 To understand mobile entertainment, three different segments are suggested in the following figure.
 Each segment suggests a specific set of theories.
 It is implicit throughout the study that mobile entertainment is any type of leisure activity on the move.

 Segment 1 consists of intersection between mobile commerce and mobile entertainment, sitting on top of wireless telecommunication networks.
 In other words, mobile entertainment services in segment 1 must be a subset of mobile commerce, which involves exchanges of monetary value and interaction with service providers.

 Segment 2 covers mobile entertainment services which utilize wireless telecommunication networks, but do not incur a cost upon usage and do not interact with service providers.
 For example, one may play multiplayer mobile games with friends via Bluetooth.

 Segment 3 involves mobile entertainment which does not require wireless connection and transaction of an economic value.
 For example, one may play preinstalled single player games on a handheld device such as a mobile phone.

 Transmission of mobile entertainment

-Mobile entertainment via SMS has expanded rapidly in Europe and Asia and it is still the main technology-bearer to send mobile entertainment messages to consumers.
+Mobile entertainment through SMS has expanded rapidly in Europe and Asia and it is still the main technology bearer to send mobile entertainment messages to consumers.
 Because SMS is the main messaging technology used by young people, it is still the most effective way of reaching this target market.
 SMS is also ubiquitous, reaching a wider audience than any other technology available in the mobile space (MMS, bluetooth, mobile e-mail or WAP).
-More important than anything else, SMS is extremely easy to use, what makes adoption increase day by day.
+Due to its simplicity and low cost, SMS achieved widespread adoption in the early 2000s, particularly among users who lacked internet-enabled devices.

-What enhances the consumer confidence in using SMS for mobile entertainment applications is the reliability of the service.
-This means, if a consumer has ordered a new wallpaper or ringtone, this has to work properly, in a speedy and reliable way.
+What enhances consumer confidence in using SMS for mobile entertainment applications is the reliability of the service.
 Therefore, it is important to choose the right SMS gateway provider in order to ensure quality-of-service along the whole path of the entertainment SMS until reaching the consumer's mobile.